encX/GitLabKit/README.md

 #### Group page
 Displays all runner in the group
-- Orange row mean the runner is running a job displaying on the right
+- Orange row = Runner is running a job (job displayed on far right)
-- Red row mean the runner is offline
+- Red row = Runner is offline
 - Use the toggle in front of runner name to individually enable/disable it
 - Click on job name on the right to navigate back to job page on GitLab
 - Click on runner name for runner history page